Shooting ground Reviews

 The shooting ground shares the land with a number of fishing lakes.
 The ground is set out in two 'phases'.
 Nearest the club house are the compact layouts with plenty of good targets, and some novice type training stands.
 Then 'round the 'back',. there is access, via a rubble track, to a string of sporting stands.
 Plenty of variety with a good split of targets above and below the horizon.
 Access to some of the compact layouts is via staircases.
 We've found that the sunken Compact layouts provide just about enough targets for a mornings shoot, without having to venture beyond them to the sporting stands on the 'back' track.

 The club house is very good indeed, with some sofas as well as dining tables and chairs.
 Club house serves a really good breakfast plus cakes and drinks.
-Impressive gun room with loads of Brownings and other brands.
+Impressive gun room with loads of Brownings.
 Cartridges available, and the shop attached to the gun room sells a pretty large range of gun slips, gloves, clothing etc.

 Awaiting write up, though we ought at this point to mention the absolutely epic chilli hot dog on offer.